 JNL states in Paragraph 9 of the counter complaint, “The ‘Simon Bernstein Trust’ is, upon information and belief, the Bernstein Trust listed in paragraph 3, above, and was a named contingent beneficiary of the Policy.
 However, based on the variance in title, to the extent it is a separate trust from the Bernstein Trust referenced above, it is named separately.”
 Paragraph 3 states, “The Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95 (the Bernstein Trust") is alleged in the underlying suit to be a "common law trust established in Chicago, Illinois by the settlor, Simon L. Bernstein, and was formed pursuant to the laws of the state of Illinois.''

-This Court should note that this variance in the titles of the trust(s) is alleged herein not to be the same trust but that through a crafty name game appears to be two separate trusts with confusingly similar names.
-Petitioner states the “Bernstein Trust” referenced and listed in Paragraph 3 is the missing/suppressed “Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95” and that the “Simon Bernstein Trust” is instead the POST MORTEM CREATED SAMR Trust that is being substituted for the Simon Trust with a similar name as the missing Simon Trust so as to confuse the carrier, which obviously according to the carrier, it has worked in confusing them.
+This Court should note that this variance in the titles of the trust(s) is alleged herein not to be the same trust but that through a crafty name game appears similar but instead is two separate trusts with confusingly similar names.
+Petitioner states the “Bernstein Trust” referenced and listed in Paragraph 3 is the missing/suppressed “Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95” and that the “Simon Bernstein Trust” is the POST MORTEM CREATED SAMR Trust that is being substituted for the Simon Trust, with a similar name as the missing Simon Trust, so as to confuse the carrier, which obviously according to the carrier, as evidenced further herein, such efforts have worked in confusing them enough to deny the claim and counter sue.
 Again, the SAMR Trust is believed to be a post mortem trust created by Tescher & Spallina P.A., Robert Spallina, Donald Tescher, Ted, Pam, David and Adam with no legal standing to make a claim to the proceeds of the Policy as it is legally invalid, as it was created after the Policy owner’s death.
 The fact that this “Simon Bernstein Trust” is claimed to have been a “contingent beneficiary” elected by Simon in the Policy would appear impossible if the “Simon Bernstein Trust” aka SAMR Trust was not created until after Simon had died.
 Dead men do not assign new contingent beneficiaries, yet we also find in the estates of Simon and Shirley that the same dead man also notarizes and signs documents months after being deceased that make major near changes to long established estate plans, while under extreme physical and emotional duress and then present them to this Court, as exhibited already in the Petition.
-This Simon Bernstein Trust aka SAMR Trust scheme may represent insurance fraud and more.
+This Simon Bernstein Trust aka SAMR Trust scheme may represent Insurance Fraud and more.

 JNL states on Page 8 Paragraph 18 of the Answer and Counter Complaint, “Subsequent to the Insured's death, Ted Bernstein, through his Florida counsel (who later claimed Bernstein did not have authority to file the instant suit in Illinois on behalf of the Bernstein Trust and withdrew representation), submitted a claim to Heritage seeking payment of the Death Benefit Proceeds, purportedly as the trustee of the Bernstein Trust.
 Ted Bernstein claimed that the Lexington Trust was voluntarily dissolved in 1998, leaving the Bernstein Trust as the purported sole surviving Policy beneficiary at the time of the Decedent's death.”

-That Petitioner is flabbergasted by this claim that Ted was advised by counsel, presumably Tescher & Spallina P.A., Tescher and Spallina acting as Personal Representatives who concocted this scheme originally, suddenly withdrew as counsel in the lawsuit and ADVISED Ted that he did not have authority or basis to file this suit and yet Ted, David, Pam, SLF and Adam pursue the lawsuit despite estate counsels advice?
+That Petitioner is flabbergasted by this claim that Ted was advised by counsel, presumably Tescher & Spallina P.A., Tescher and Spallina acting as Personal Representatives who concocted this scheme originally, whom suddenly withdrew as counsel in the lawsuit and had ADVISED Ted that he did not have authority or basis to file this suit and yet Ted, David, Pam, SLF and Adam then pursued the Federal lawsuit, despite Estate Counsel/Personal Representatives advice?